 Fears of the Cold War animated classroom drills where students were instructed to duck under their desks in case of a nuclear strike.
 This, the reasoning went, would keep them safe from flying debris & radiation.
 These exercises in fact provided little defense against the disaster of a nuclear strike.
 They were designed to dispel fear more than provide safety.

-Young Gen Xers learned to think that quicksand was the killer, that it could rip a person under within a split second.
-Survival books & films dramatized it as an irresistible danger.
 However, science has shown that while quicksand can trap your legs, it’s not as dangerous as it seems.
 The human body can float & if you are patient enough, you can often get out.

 Dinosaurs Were Cold-Blooded